Mucinex When Pregnant: Safety, Side Effects And Dosage

 3. Phenylephrine

-It decreases the swelling of the blood vessels in the nasal passages.
+Phenylephrine decreases the swelling of the blood vessels in the nasal passages.
 It provides symptomatic relief from nasal congestion (stuffy nose) caused by colds, allergies, hay fever, and sinus pressure (7).
 This pregnancy category C drug crosses the placenta.
 Some studies support the association between the use of phenylephrine in the first trimester and endocardial cushion defect (congenital malformation where the walls separating all four chambers of the heart are poorly formed) (8).
-The drug should be had only after doctor consultation and preferably should be avoided in the first trimester.
+Hence, phenylephrine when pregnant should be had only after doctor consultation and preferably should be avoided in the first trimester.

 4. Acetaminophen